Why progressive discipline doesn’t work (and what to do instead)

 1. Prepare for conversations in advance

 A progressive discipline is usually the first step to termination, but a coaching approach is not.
-After my company helped one furnishing business, Arteriors, make the switch from progressive discipline to active coaching, the organization’s HR director discovered her mindset around performance improvement had shifted.
+After my company helped one furnishing business, Arteriors, make the switch from progressive discipline to active coaching, the organization’s HR director, Becca Lindsey, discovered her mindset around performance improvement had shifted.

 “With coaching, you must have the belief that people will get better,” she told me.
 “I have to think, ‘This conversation will completely turn this person around.’
 That’s hard sometimes.
 The way we’ve been conditioned often suggests the contrary.
 But you have to believe your employee can get better and can fix this, or it’s pointless.”

-Note: This article has been updated to add the name of the HR director of Arteriors